armory/documentation/_release_notes/armoryspinnaker_v2.19.5.md

 # 04/17/20 Release Notes
 {:.no_toc}

-> Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version](http://docs.armory.io/admin-guides/troubleshooting/#i-upgraded-spinnaker-and-it-is-no-longer-responding-how-do-i-rollback) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).
+> Note: Do not upgrade to Armory Spinnaker 2.19.5 (this version).
+Instead, upgrade to Armory Spinnaker [2.19.7](/release-notes/armoryspinnaker_v2.19.7/) or later.

 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}